 The systems are physically distributed in four national centers located in Oslo, Bergen, Trondheim and Tromsø.
 The computational resources can be accessed through the national academic network from any university.
-The oldest systems, tre, fire and magnum will be phased out during 2007.
+Due to the upgrades done in 2007 all of the systems can support HPC tasks by today's standards.
+This has not always been the case in the Norwegian HPC system.